Stream and control your Simulator.

 Real touch & gestures

-Type text, press Home, Lock, or Side buttons, and open deep links — everything you'd do locally, from anywhere.
+Type text, press Home, Lock, or Side buttons, open deep links, and send push notifications directly to the Simulator from the dashboard.

 Multi-simulator